hipuranyhou/macfand/README.md

 #### Daemon
 `--daemon` or `-d`

 Use to run macfand as daemon.
-In daemon mode, syslog is used for all messages (stdout and stderr otherwise)and pidfile is located at `/run/macfand.pid`.
+In daemon mode, syslog is used for all messages (stdout and stderr otherwise)and pid file is located at `/run/macfand.pid`.

 #### Poll time
 `--poll=NUM` or `-p NUM`